Apply for BAföG to study

 If you would like to apply for BAföG for your studies online:

-- Open the BAföG Digital website and create a BundID user account.
+- Go to the BAföG Digital website and create a BundID user account.

-- Fill in the form fields online using the application wizard and send your data electronically to the relevant office.
+- Use the application wizard to fill out the form fields online and submit your information electronically to the appropriate office.

-If you would like to submit your application in paper form:
+If you would like to submit a paper application:

-- Go to the BAföG Digital website and download the application forms (forms) that apply to you.
-Alternatively, you can also pick up the applications from your student services organization.
+- Go to the BAföG Digital website and download the application forms that apply to you.
+Alternatively, you can pick up the forms at your student services office.

-- You can fill out the forms on your computer and print them out, or print them out and fill them out by hand.
+- You can fill out the forms on a computer and print them, or print them and fill them out by hand.
 You must enter your name at the end of the application form.

-- Send the completed application forms with the supporting documents directly to the office responsible for educational assistance.
+- Send the completed application forms along with the supporting documents directly to the Office for Student Financial Aid responsible for your case.

-The Office for Educational Assistance will check the documents for completeness.
-If any documents are missing, they will be requested.
-If the application is complete, it will be reviewed and the decision will be communicated by mail.
+The Office for Student Financial Aid will check the documents for completeness.
+If any documents are missing, you will be asked to submit them.
+If the application is complete, it will be reviewed, and the decision will be communicated to you by mail.

 Remark